chesslablab/chess-data/README.md

 ![PGN Chess](/resources/chess-move.jpg?raw=true)

 This is a simple, friendly, and powerful PGN (Portable Game Notation) library for running chess games from within PHP applications.
-PGN Chess is a PHP chess engine that can be used in chess applications and chess algorithms, it understands the rules of chess, and is capable of validating and playing PGN notated games.
+PGN Chess is a PHP chess engine that can be used in chess applications and chess algorithms because it understands the rules of chess; is capable of validating and playing PGN notated games.

-> **Note**: The API is already finished!
-However I am still documenting how it works, so please be a little patient.
-It will be finished within the next few hours.
-Meanwhile you can take a look at the tests.
-Thank you.

 PGN Chess comes to the rescue in the following scenarios: